homerobse/machine-set-up/why-use-linux.md

 * Skype version for Linux does not show the pointer
 * Zoom version for Linux has uglier interface and some bugs when using in multiple monitors
 * Issues with driver when moving photos from my phones' SD drive
+* Okular inline notes cannot have transparent background.
+Chrome does not visualize its inline notes.
+* Mindjet manager not available for Linux.
+Freemind manager not great.